Warren1001/MrLlamaSCStreamInfo/RandomizerInstallGuide.md

 	- This will open a web UI in your browser.
 4. **Configure the mod to your desire.**
 	- You can find information about the options at the [d2modmaker website](https://github.com/tlentz/d2modmaker).
-	- **IMPORTANT NOTE: The option `Cowzzz` will crash any 1.14 game when enabled.
-Disable this on any 1.14 version.**
 5. **Save the configuration and generate the files for the mod.**
 	- To do this, press `Save Config` and `Run` at the top of the editor.
 6. **Add the launch arguments `-direct -txt` to the shortcut you use to launch the game.**